 Alongside children’s increased knowledge and understanding of the digital world we understand it is vital to teach our children how to keep themselves safe whilst online and how to use technology safely, respectfully and responsibly.
 For more information about keeping your child safe online use the Net Aware link at the bottom of each page and to report any online content then click the CEOP button at the bottom of each page.

-For more information on the National Curriculum for computing please follow the link below.
+For more information on the teaching of computing please follow the link below.